WolffRuoff/Tongue-Drum-Hero/README.md

 ## Asset Sources
 I made all of the assets in this project except for the magnifying glass hint icon which way made by Snap Inc.

+# Implementing The HeARo Framework on your own instrument
+The HeARo framework consists of multiple steps that allow a developer to create a unique marker, note layout, write numerous songs, and create multiple difficulties in their very own Snapchat lens.
+While HeARo is free to use and implement, we please ask that you credit HeARo and Ethan Ruoff.

+## Create a Unique Marker
+The first step of implementing the HeARo framework is to create a unique marker for the project.
+This marker is used as a reference point for tracking the instrument and where the notes should be.
+Since the Next Generation (2021) Spectacles have a very wide field of view, it is important to make the printed version of the marker as large as possible so that it can be easily recognized.
+Other best practices are to make the marker high contrast and asymmetrical so that the program can easily recognize it.

+Once you have created a marker with a smaller resolution than 2048x2048 pixels, add the image to the “Markers” folder in Resources.
+From there, click the plus icon to add a new “Image Marker” resource.
+When it prompts you to select an image, choose the new marker you just added to your resources.
+Lastly, navigate to “Camera/Image Marker” in your scene and make the Marker Tracking component reference the Image Marker you just created.
+While this has caused the notes to use the new marker for tracking, the hint is still referencing the older marker’s image.
+To fix this, navigate to “Orthographic Camera/Magnifying Hint” and update the Preview Texture in the script component to reference your new image.

+## Note Layout
+HeARo allows the developer to place as few or as many notes as they want wherever they want on/around an instrument.
+Each note is represented by a sphere mesh with a unique green material.
+When it becomes time for a user to play a note, the corresponding sphere will gradually change from green to red.
+These notes are mapped to a tracked marker that must be placed near the instrument.
+Please note that Tongue Drum Hero includes an optional occluder to make it appear that the notes are coming out of the drum.

+By default, HeARo is configured to use 11 notes.
+To add or remove notes, simply duplicate or delete notes in the scene under “Camera/Image Marker/Notes.”
+I strongly recommend ordering these with the lowest note at the top and the highest note at the bottom to make song writing as intuitive as possible.
+If you are adding new notes via duplication, for each new note added, duplicate the corresponding material in “Materials/Notes” and assign the new SceneObject’s “Material 1” parameter to the new material.
+Once you have decided upon the number of notes to use, lay them out using the transform component in the Scene editor.
+This step may take a lot of trial and error to get correct but is definitely worth the effort since one little mistake here could ruin the experience for users.
+You can additionally edit the Occluder SceneObject to be the same shape as your instrument to add additional realism to HeARo.
+If you don’t choose to do this, then disable or delete the Occluder object.

+## Song Writing
+Once the notes are laid out, developers can start writing songs.
+Songs are written in the ColorChange script and are composed of an array of arrays, with the first value being an integer that represents the beats per minute.
+Each inner array is composed of the notes and a length with a length of one equaling a whole note in the 4/4 time signature.
+For the note values, zero represents the lowest note with the pitch subsequently increasing alongside the note value.

+## Song and Difficulty Selection
+The next step is to set up the two menus: the song selection and difficulty selection menus.
+These menus are modified versions of the 3D UI Carousel asset [2] provided by Snapchat and can be navigated by swiping and tapping on the touch panel on the right side of the Spectacles.
+The menus are modified to disappear after selection and reappear at the end of each song.
+As the name implies, the song selection menu is used to select the previously created songs, whereas the difficulty menu is used to choose the difficulty.
+The developer can modify the difficulty options, but there are only two options by default: real-time and practice.
+The real-time difficulty plays the song in real-time, while the practice mode doubles the time of each note to allow the user to have more time.

+To edit either of these menus, navigate to “UI Camera” and expand the carousel and SceneObject that you hope to edit.
+Once expanded, add as many objects as you would like to have options.
+For each different object from the default, create an icon in “3D Carousel Resources/Icons,” create a corresponding material in “3D Carousel Resources/Materials,” and update the “Material 1” parameter for that object with the material you just made.
+Once you have fully updated the frontend portion of the selection menus, open the ColorChange script and navigate to the “script.api.setIndex” function.
+In this function, edit the two ternary operators to correspond with the indexes of the icons.
+For the difficulty variable, the higher the value assigned, the slower the song.
+For example, a value of one is real-time, two is half as fast, etc.